llm-bible/llm-bible.github.io/_publications/cao2024nothing.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2408.11491"}
 tags: ['Pretraining Methods', 'Responsible AI']
 ---
 Safety alignment is indispensable for Large language models (LLMs) to defend threats from malicious instructions.
-However recent researches reveal safety45;aligned LLMs prone to reject benign queries due to the exaggerated safety issue limiting their helpfulness.
-In this paper we propose a Safety45;Conscious Activation Steering (SCANS) method to mitigate the exaggerated safety concerns in aligned LLMs.
-First SCANS extracts the refusal steering vectors within the activation space and utilizes vocabulary projection to anchor some specific safety45;critical layers which influence model refusal behavior.
+However recent researches reveal safety-aligned LLMs prone to reject benign queries due to the exaggerated safety issue limiting their helpfulness.
+In this paper we propose a Safety-Conscious Activation Steering (SCANS) method to mitigate the exaggerated safety concerns in aligned LLMs.
+First SCANS extracts the refusal steering vectors within the activation space and utilizes vocabulary projection to anchor some specific safety-critical layers which influence model refusal behavior.
 Second by tracking the hidden state transition SCANS identifies the steering direction and steers the model behavior accordingly achieving a balance between exaggerated safety and adequate safety.
-Experiments show that SCANS achieves new state45;of45;the45;art performance on XSTest and OKTest benchmarks without impairing their defense capability against harmful queries and maintaining almost unchanged model capability.
+Experiments show that SCANS achieves new state-of-the-art performance on XSTest and OKTest benchmarks without impairing their defense capability against harmful queries and maintaining almost unchanged model capability.